The Department of Preventive Medicine and Public Health course descriptions are updated in the KU Academic Catalog.

 View course descriptions >>

-The KU-MPH program has concentrations in Epidemiology, Social and Behavioral Health and Public Health Management.
+The KU-MPH program has concentrations in Epidemiology and Public Health Practice.
 Course descriptions under each concentration can be viewed here.

 The 42-credit-hour degree program culminates with an internship and capstone experience.
 The curriculum assists students to attain fundamental public health knowledge, attitudes, skills and behaviors.
 The KU-MPH program provides opportunities for students to master 24 core competencies in addition to concentration specific competencies.
 Each KU-MPH student is required to create an e-portfolio throughout his/her program of study, allowing the documentation of student achievements of the MPH core and concentration competencies.
 Students' artifacts such as papers, presentations, and homework that demonstrate achievement of each competency, along with a résumé and other reflection statements complete the e-portfolio which students may then share with future employers.